 Last week, we explored the purpose and components of an LRS.
-This week, you’ll have an opportunity to solidify your understanding by completing some hands-on exercises to create routes, calibrate linear measures along a route, and use dynamic segmentation to convert event tables into event features.
+This week, you’ll have an opportunity to solidify your understanding by completing some hands-on exercises to create routes, calibrating linear measures along a route, and using dynamic segmentation to convert event tables into event features.
 You’ll also see how GIS software can be used to reduce the burden associated with the creation and management of an LRS and event data.

 Assignment 6-1 (25 points)

 Complete ESRI’s ArcMap tutorial on linear referencing.
 Submit an M.S.
 Word document to Assignment 6-1 in Canvas which addresses the following questions:

 - In Exercise 2, you created a route feature class from the “base_roads” feature class.
 Why do you think some of the features in the “base_roads” feature class are lacking a route identifier?
 (2 points)

 - In Exercise 2, you created a route feature class.
 In creating the route, you defined how measures along the route would be determined.
 You had three choices: LENGTH, ONE_FIELD, and TWO_FIELDS.
 In your own words, describe how you think the measures along the route are determined using each of these methods.
 (3 points)